EmaSuriano/portfolio/src/content/blog/2024-04-01-run-a-linux-distro-in-your-android-device.md

 The only things applications that you need to download are:

-\- \[Termux\]([https://termux.dev/en/](https://termux.dev/en/)): terminal application that allows to emulate bash and have access to package installation like `apt install`.
+\- [Termux](https://termux.dev/en/): terminal application that allows to emulate bash and have access to package installation like `apt install`.

-\- \[Termux:X11\]([https://github.com/termux/termux-x11](https://github.com/termux/termux-x11)): plugin for Termux to connect to instance of servers and handle the connection.
+\- [Termux:X11](https://github.com/termux/termux-x11): plugin for Termux to connect to instance of servers and handle the connection.

 > **Important disclaimer**: You can find the latest version of Termux inside F-Droid instead of Play Store, so please download those instead.

-I want to keep this post mostly practical, therefore in case you want to read how the actual desktop emulation run, please check out the \[official repository of the plugin\]([https://github.com/termux/termux-x11/blob/master/README.md](https://github.com/termux/termux-x11/blob/master/README.md)).
+I want to keep this post mostly practical, therefore in case you want to read how the actual desktop emulation run, please check out the [official repository of the plugin](https://github.com/termux/termux-x11/blob/master/README.md).
 It provides an in depth description of the inner commands and options available inside the plugin.

 Once both applications are installed, we can start with the installation of the project dependencies and image of the OS.
-For this step I found a \[great GitHub repository\]([https://github.com/phoenixbyrd/Termux\_XFCE](https://github.com/phoenixbyrd/Termux_XFCE)) where the whole process is automatized, so I want to send great kudos to \[@phoenixbyrd\]([https://github.com/phoenixbyrd](https://github.com/phoenixbyrd)) and rest of the team which made the installation script.
+For this step I found a [great GitHub repository](https://github.com/phoenixbyrd/Termux_XFCE) where the whole process is automatized, so I want to send great kudos to [@phoenixbyrd](https://github.com/phoenixbyrd) and rest of the team which made the installation script.
 Inside his README you can find:

 > Sets up a Termux XFCE desktop and a Debian proot install.
 This setup uses Termux-X11, the termux-x11 server will be installed, and you will be prompted to allow Termux to install the Android APK.